hari-kris/harinath-cv/index.md

 **Product: SMTAnalytics.Ai**
 * Interacting with the client to gather requirements and integrate them into the product suite
-* Travelled lot to collect the requirement from customer environment directly from the factory floor and understood various lifecycle
+* Travelled to customer place to collect the requirement directly from the factory floor and understood various lifecycle
 * Managed a team of 6 and developed a machine learning/deep learning predictive maintenance platform from scratch.
 * Experimented with new technology suiting for product line
 * Created a unified platform for the SMT technology with digital twin powered.